RaiN3772/PHP-Microframework/README.md

 ## File Structure
 * index.php: the main entry point of the application
-* inc/routes.php: a routing file to creare routes and urls
+* inc/routes.php: a routing file to create routes and urls
 * inc/functions.php: user defined functions file that are initiated with every route you create
 * inc/core.php: the core file of the application
 * inc/config.php: a configuration file for the entire application
+* inc/bootstrap.php: the bootstraper file, you can customize things suchs as links and menues
 * inc/views: the templates for the application
-* inc/translations: the messages that should be displayed to the client
 * inc/init: a folder to store the files for each route
 * inc/classes: a folder to store all your classes